jhvanderschee/hugobricks/README.md

 ### Hugobricks leitmotiv

 In the past you may have chosen a Wordpress theme and adjusted the images, colors and fonts to the needs of your client.
-With tools like Gutenberg blocks and page builders like Elementor you would get tremendous flexibility and ready to use components.
-However, in 2023, Wordpress has been replaced by the Jamstack.
-With Hugobricks you get the same flexibility and easy to use components as you would with Wordpress.
-However, under the hood Hugobricks uses Hugo: one of the fastest and most versatile static site generators in the Jamstack eco-system.
+In combination with tools like Gutenberg blocks and page builders like Elementor you would get not just a head start, but also tremendous flexibility and lots of ready to use and reusable components.
+There was little that could compete with such power, which is reflected by the amount of Wordpress installs.
+Wordpress has since been replaced by the Jamstack as the preferred way of building for the web, resulting in faster and more robust websites.
+However, it has not been able to compete with Wordpress when it comes to themes, flexibility and components... until now.
+Hugobricks brings all the advantages of old-skool Wordpress websites to the Jamstack eco-system.
+When you choose for Hugobricks you get a head start, tremendous flexibility and lots of ready to use and reusable components.

 ## What’s included in Hugobricks?